gep13/gep13/input/blog/red-bull-gives-you-wings.md

 Title: Red Bull gives you wings....
 Published: 3/9/2008
 Tags:
-- Calgary
+- calgary
-- Red Bull
+- red bull
 ---

 Well, that was what I thought at least.
 But, no, no, no, that is not the way things are in Canada...